Akuli/python-tutorial/classes.md

 classes worked, but I didn't understand how.
 Hopefully you'll first learn to understand classes, and then learn to use them.

+This tutorial assumes that you know how functions work and how to create your own functions with the `def` keyword.
+If you don't, I highly recommend learning that first, and then moving to classes.

 ### Why should I use custom classes in my projects?

 Python comes with a lot of classes that you are already familiar with.